 The act will require Medicaid programs to pay for the costs of integrative approaches for children who are disabled, rather than forcing institutionalization and/or psychiatric drugs.

-The act will respect as it pertains to the of recovery.
+The act will respect as it pertains to the spiritual component of recovery.

 The act will respect the right of people who have been diagnosed with severe mental health conditions to – to pursue withdrawal and abstinence from mind-altering drugs of all kinds, including prescription forms.